TomSpeedy/ClusterProcessor/README.md

 *Start of the project*

 As I consider my primary programming language to be C#, I decided to use windows forms application would be ideal for the purpose of creating a simple GUI over a code in C#.
 Firstly, when I chose this topic I was excited but also a little bit worried.
 I hadn't heard about TimePix detectors before but Mgr.
 Lukas Meduna and RNDr.
-Frantisek Mraz, CSc gave me really good introduction to the principles of timepix detectors and their work.
+Frantisek Mraz, CSc. gave me really good introduction to the principles of timepix detectors and their work.
 I decided to use Lukas' application for timepix data clustering and I implemented a simple cluster viewer which loaded given file in MM format and displayed a first cluster image.
-Image represented the visualization of Time over Threshold property for each pixel and it was possible to navigate through collection of these cluster by using buttons Next and Previous.
+Image represented the visualization of Time over Threshold (can be changed by passing different delegate - attribute getter) property for each pixel and it was possible to navigate through collection of these cluster by using buttons Next and Previous.

 *Cluster image colour*